ajaen4/ajaen4/README.md

 ## Hi there 👋

-I consider myself to be a generalist.
-I thrive in environments filled with uncertainty and enjoy taking ownership.

 I've built a strong balance of technical expertise and people skills through my experience founding a startup, leading cloud engineering teams and consulting in tech.

 **I love working with**